dnvgl/OneComputeExamples/PIEstimatorSample/Readme.md

 # How to build and run

+Clone the OneComputeExamples repository.
 Open the PiEstimatorSample.sln solution in Visual Studio 2017 or 2019 and build it.
-Run one of the clients console applications.
+Run one of the client console applications.

 # Client code